SONAL55/R-CNN/README.md

 PUNCH
 NOTHING (ie when none of the above gestures are input) This application provides following functionalities:

-Prediction : Which allows the app to guess the user's gesture against pretrained gestures.
-App can dump the prediction data to the console terminal or to a json file directly which can be used to plot real time prediction bar chart (you can use my other script - https://github.com/asingh33/LivePlot)
-New Training : Which allows the user to retrain the NN model.
-User can change the model architecture or add/remove new gestures.
-This app has inbuilt options to allow the user to create new image samples of user defined gestures if required.
-Visualization : Which allows the user to see feature maps of different NN layers for a given input gesture image.
-Interesting to see how NN works and learns things.

 I am using OpenCV for capturing the user's hand gestures.
 In order to simply things I am doing post processing on the captured images to highlight the contours & edges.
 Like applying binary threshold, blurring, gray scaling.